-How L&M Healthcare have approached the Covid-19 pandemic
+How L&M Healthcare approached the Covid-19 pandemic

 The supply of PPE and other vital equipment